 I met the Coyote for the second time in the parking lot of a play house in Santa Fe New Mexico.
 At the time I didn’t know Adan was part Native American and a member of his tribe’s Coyote clan – I just knew he was a little different.
 Stocky with a broad face that hid no feelings, he had an unavoidable intensity.

-Stage Hand was one of the many job titles I held when I was young.
+Stagehand was one of the many job titles I held when I was young.
 I was standing outside the playhouse where I worked on a smoke break, waiting for the actors to show up for a new production when I first met him.
-Ernesto seemed more comfortable with blue collar workers than the actors arriving from LA.
+Adan seemed more comfortable with blue collar workers than the actors arriving from LA.

-One of them drove a really nice Cadillac.
+One of them drove up in a really nice Cadillac.
 It was an old model, a true land yacht, deep blue and newly waxed.
 The driver had an arm crooked out the window and the peaceful look of one who knew he was king of all he surveyed.
-Ernesto picked up a golf ball sized rock and approached his window while he parked.
+Adan picked up a golf ball sized rock and approached his window while he parked.

 “Up or down?”

 “What?”
 The actor was confused and little shaken as he looked up at the slightly crazed grinning man standing a foot away from his car.

 “I’m going to throw this rock at you.
 You can roll up your window and I’ll crack the glass and not hurt you, or you can leave the window down and I’ll hit you.”
 Adan explained this simple math as if it was the most natural thing in the world.